nicholaswmin/dyno/src/threadpool/README.md

 #### `pool.stop()`

 Stops the pool.
-Returns an array of thread exit codes
+Returns an array of thread [exit codes][ecodes].

 #### `pool.threads`

 Array of threads.

-Each thread has an [EventEmitter][ee]-like API for sending messages between a thread and the parent/primary process.
+Each thread has an [EventEmitter][ee]-like API for sending messages between a thread and the primary process.

-See example above.
+See example above for usage details.

 ### Events